 Syndicate carefully: If you syndicate your content on other sites, make sure they include a link back to the original article on each syndicated article.
 Even with that, note that we’ll always show the (unblocked) version we think is most appropriate for users in each given search, which may or may not be the version you’d prefer.

-You can see that the attribution link is recommended, but it is not guaranteed to resolve the issue.
+You can see that the attribution link is recommended but it is not guaranteed to resolve the issue.
 So it is important to build in as many protective steps as possible into any syndication contract.

 UPDATE: